AaltoSciComp/scicomp-docs/training/julia/julia-introduction.rst

 ===================================
-August 2021 / Introduction to Julia
+October 2021 / Introduction to Julia
 ===================================